splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-setup.rst

 Estimate reducer CPU and memory usage
 +++++++++++++++++++++++++++++++++++++++
-To estimate the CPU and memory usage the reducer may require from a node, you can use these simple formulas:
+To estimate the CPU and memory usage the reducer might require from a node, you can use these simple formulas:

 ::

     Memory in Mebibytes (Mi) = 4 * Number of nodes in your cluster + 60
     Fractional CPU in milliCPU (m) = Number of nodes in your cluster + 30

-This gives you an appromixate expected usage.
+This gives you an approximate expected usage.
 Multiply the final numbers by a factor of 1.5 or 2 to give headroom for growth and spikes in usage.

 .. _customize-network-explorer-metrics: